muarshad01/Golang_Microservices/9_Docker_Swarm/README.md

-1. Build and tag our documer images and push them somewhere because docker-swarm needs to pull those image from somewhere.
+1. Build and tag our docker images and push them somewhere because docker-swarm needs to pull those image from somewhere.

 ## 76. Building/Tagging images for our microservices
 * `https://hub.docker.com/`